 Like other mental disorders, relationship OCD could also be a result of psychological and biological factors.
 When you are too dependent on your partner and cannot think about a world beyond them, when you feel incomplete without your partner, or when you fear abandonment and live under constant insecurity of losing your partner, how do you think your relationship will shape out in the future?

 We can surely help our partner and help ourselves by being a little aware of the situation.
 When we don’t pay the much-needed attention this kind of disorder aggravates and gets worse.
 Timely intervention and little help can reduce the impact of ROCD on your beautiful relationship.
-Here are a few things you can do or learn about a person going through relationship OCD.
+Here are a few things you can do or learn about a person going through a relationship with OCD.

 2.)
 ROCD could be a result of some childhood trauma, some deep inflicted trust issues, or just a clinical disorder.